Product Description

 A: The CR 154840-101 is manufactured from 95A polyurethane compound called Durarun.
 The 95A Shore A durometer hardness provides wear resistance suitable for standard warehouse and distribution environments.

 A: The CR 154840-101 load wheel is designed for Crown electric lift trucks.
-Verify compatibility with your specific model before ordering, as dimensional and bore specifications must match your equipment.
+Verify compatibility with your specific model before ordering, as must match your equipment.

-A: The 95A durometer hardness offers longer service life in standard temperature environments.
-It resists wear from regular warehouse use but may show reduced performance in very cold storage below 32 degrees Fahrenheit.
-For cold storage applications, consider EZ high-traction compound wheels instead.
+A: The 95A durometer hardness offers good service life in standard temperature environments.
+Performance may be reduced in very cold storage below 32 degrees Fahrenheit.
+For specialized temperature applications, contact your distributor for alternative compound options.